Michael D. Hattem

 I focus primarily on eighteenth-century political culture and intellectual history, with special interests in colonial political culture, print culture, the coming of the American Revolution, the American Enlightenment, and cultural nationalism in the early republic.

-My manuscript, Past and Prologue: History and the Politics of Memory in the American Revolution, explores the role of the past and historical memory in the culture and politics of the American revolutionary era.
+My manuscript, Past and Prologue: The Politics of Memory in the American Revolution, explores the role of the past and historical memory in the culture and politics of the American revolutionary era and is currently under contract to Yale University Press.

 My research has been generously supported by a number of institutions, including the Library Company of Philadelphia, the Historical Society of Pennsylvania, the American Philosophical Society, the Massachusetts Historical Society, the New-York Historical Society, the Omohundro Institute of Early American History and Culture, and the Smith National Library at Mount Vernon.